 In Figure 1: "Hypothetical Cell System", the area bounded by bold lines represents the total coverage area of a cellular system.
 This area is divided into several cells, each containing a cell site base station which interfaces radiotelephone subscribers to the switching system.
 Since there are no channels in CDMA, a user has a better chance of completing a call.
 Also, now there is no hard handoff between cell sites since all sites operate on the same frequency.
 This is called soft handoffs.
 In this system, subscribers in cell A & D simul-taneously operate in the same frequency.
 As a user moves from cell site to cell site, the base station monitors the signal strength of the user.
 Based on this signal strength, the base station decides which cell shall carry the call.
 When a radiotelephone is in use well within a cell, the signal strength received at the cell site base station will be high.
 As the phone is moved towards the edge of the cell, its received signal strength decreases.
-Signal strength information therefore provides an indication of the subscriber's distance from a cell's base station.
-This change is handled initiates a call in cell A and then moves across the system area through cells B and C to cell D. As the phone moves into cell B, it is instructed to change to a different frequency that operates through the B cell on that frequency.
+Signal strength information therefore automatically, and is completely transparent to the user.
+For example, assume that a cellular tele-phone initiates a call in cell A and then moves across the system area through cells B and C to cell D. As the phone moves into cell B, it is instructed to change to a different frequency that operates through the B cell on that frequency.
 A similar change is performed when the phone moves from cell B to cell C and again when the phone moves from cell C to cell D. In this example, the radiotelephone has operated in four cell sites, through four cell sites, and on the same spread spectrum without interruptions in voice communications.
 As the radiotelephone leaves a cell, the frequency on which the phone and base station were operating is made available to another subscriber in that cell.
 Since this radiotelephone is dual mode, the radiotelephone can operate in either a CDMA system or Analog system.